paddyjclancy/vagrant-provisioning/README.md

 # User Installation

-This context...
-I want to create a machine and set up a working app in it I want it in a VM because it will be a standardised environment

 	This envrionment will be:
 		- ubuntu/xenial64  <--- VirtualBox + Vagrant required
 		- NodeJS
 		- Port 80
 		- Reverse proxy for app to talk on port
 		- App needed within the VM
 	Pre-reqs
 		- Ruby
 		- Bundler
 		- VirtualBox / Vagrant